top of page

 The Florida House has passed HB 5601, which would close USF Sarasota-Manatee and hand the buildings and grounds to New College of Florida — ending 50 years of community-rooted education for local working adults, nurses, teachers, and first-generation students.

 The Senate has not included this in its budget.
 The fight is still winnable.
-The legislative special session begins any day now.
+The legislative special session begins May 12.

 What the community loses if the state closes USFSM: